khalidkohga/options-plan/static/jobdescription_secretary.md

 * Complete all business filings on time in a sustainable cadence
 * File reports electronically for balance sheets, income statements, cashflow statements
 * Confirm receipt of documents and make necessary calls to secretary of state or tax offices if issue
+* Monitor and ensure health status of company is in good standing
+* File any and all necessary forms whether online or using office fax machines to rectify any urgent situations for firm